yjs/yjs/attributing-content.md

 // assign attributes to the diff const attributedInsertions = createIdMapFromIdSet(insertionSetDiff, [new Y.Attribution('insert', 'Bob')])
 const attributedDeletions = createIdMapFromIdSet(deleteSetDiff, [new Y.Attribution('delete', 'Bob')])
-// now we can define an attribution manager that maps these changes to output.
+// now we can define a renderer that maps these changes to output.
 One of the
-// implementations is the TwosetAttributionManager const attributionManager = new TwosetAttributionManager(attributedInsertions, attributedDeletions)
+// implementations is the TwosetRenderer const renderer = new TwosetRenderer(attributedInsertions, attributedDeletions)
-// we render the attributed content with the attributionManager let attributedContent = ytext.toDelta(attributionManager) console.log(JSON.stringify(attributedContent.toJSON().ops, null, 2))
+// we render the attributed content with the renderer let attributedContent = ytext.toDelta({ renderer }) console.log(JSON.stringify(attributedContent.toJSON().ops, null, 2))
 let expectedContent = delta.create().insert('Hell', { italic: true }, { attributes: { italic: ['Bob'] } }).insert('o ').insert('World', {}, { delete: ['Bob'] }).insert('attributions', {}, { insert: ['Bob'] }).insert('!')
 t.assert(attributedContent.equals(expectedContent))